Complaint Record – Sheriff’s Sale Accounting Discrepancy ($1.4 Million) and Subsequent Agency Responses

-After filing a complaint on January 7, 2026 with the Ann Arbor Independent Community Police Oversight Commission (ICPOC) regarding what I believe was an inadequate investigation by the Ann Arbor Police Department into the still-unaccounted $1.4 million from the Bank of Ann Arbor Sheriff’s sale of our properties, and after multiple follow-up inquiries with the ICPOC, I just received a response dated March 12, 2026 from Vice-Chair Mohammad Othman stating that the ICPOC will not take action.
+Following a complaint filed on January 7, 2026 with the Ann Arbor Independent Community Police Oversight Commission (ICPOC) regarding the adequacy of the Ann Arbor Police Department investigation into the $1.4 million Sheriff’s sale accounting discrepancy associated with the Bank of Ann Arbor, and subsequent follow-up inquiries with the ICPOC, a response dated March 12, 2026 was received from Vice-Chair Mohammad Othman stating that ICPOC will not take action.

-In his response, Dr. Othman states that “the City ordinance that created our commission does not give us the authority to conduct an independent investigation or impose disciplinary actions against AAPD officers.”
-This position appears inconsistent with the ICPOC’s public description, which states that the commission conducts independent reviews and audits of police policies and practices and helps ensure that investigations are handled fairly and objectively in the public interest.
+In that response, ICPOC states that “the City ordinance that created our commission does not give us the authority to conduct an independent investigation or impose disciplinary actions against AAPD officers.”
+This position is reflected alongside the ICPOC’s public description, which states that the commission conducts independent reviews and audits of police policies and practices and helps ensure that investigations are handled fairly and objectively in the public interest.

-Ann Arbor ICPOC Memo That It Will Take No Action Regarding Missing $1.4M from Sheriff's Sale
+Ann Arbor ICPOC Response (March 12, 2026) – No Action on $1.4M Sheriff’s Sale Accounting Discrepancy

 Author Image